estnltk/maltparser_training/readme.md

 Notes:

-  * The alignment will not be obtain 100% coverage, as "The Estonian UD treebank" contains sentences (the Arborest sentences) that are not part of the "Estonian Dependency Treebank".
+  * The alignment will not obtain 100% coverage, as "The Estonian UD treebank" contains sentences (the Arborest sentences) that are not part of the "Estonian Dependency Treebank".
 However, the number of missing sentences is relatively small:  in terms of token counts, the resulting `.cg3-conll` files are only approx. 4% smaller than the original `.conllu` files.

   * "Estonian Dependency Treebank" currently available at github also misses one newspaper article file: `aja_EPL_2006_12_16.tasak.inforem`; This file is available from an internal repository, please contact the authors to obtain it.